BrookaBrooke/movie-mixer/journals/michel_menin.md

 Fixed a serious bug in the Favorites list view because the movie_id from the movie database was used instead of the movie_item_id so it would not update or delete correctly.

+# 2023-01-23

+Fixed bug when not logged in, now redirects to login page if needed, added other navigation buttons, fixed some visual aspects and user controls for list view.
+Jalen found a bug with some backend auth stuff I did for creating movie_item.
+I had fixed the delete issue but had not tested the create.

+# 2024-01-24

+Fixed allow showing edit button to correctly show when owner of the list is logged in.